 You can prepare yourself to pitch to potential investors.
 You want to impress them and eventually receive funding.
-The problem is that they’re picky.
+The problem is that they are picky.
 Investors don’t give out money to anyone with a business idea.
-They’re cautious since they want their money to grow.
-It’s an investment, after all, and investing means risk.
+They are cautious since they want their money to grow.
+It is an investment, after all, and investing means risk.

 Confidence Is Crucial

 While pitching to investors, you might feel a bit intimidated.
 There are times when they look scary since they rarely smile.
-Others don’t even seem to care.
+Others don’t even seem to care and look bored during a pitch.
 If faced with these investors, here are some tips for surviving the pitch.

 Don’t Conclude Based On What You See

 Avoid assuming things based on facial reactions and body gestures.
 They don’t mean anything.
 You might even get distracted.
-Just because the person looks bored doesn’t mean it’s true.
-Focus on the presentation and stop analysing people.
+Just because the person looks bored doesn’t mean it is true.
+Focus on the presentation and stop analyzing people.
 Think about how you can get through the pitch and win them over.

 Prepare What To Say